kafai-yip/kafai-yip.github.io/_pages/research.md

 toc_icon: "university"
 ---

-(colour coding: blue=syntax, yellow=syntax-semantics, green=syntax-prosody, cyan=corpus, pink=others)
+(colour coding: blue=syntax, yellow=syntax-semantics, green=syntax-prosody, cyan=corpus, pink=others) {: .green}
-{: .green}

 ## Focus

 ### *Exclusive doubling (diss.
 IP)*
-In my dissertation project, I propose a novel view on the mapping between morphosyntax and semantics to provide a principled explanation for quantifier doubling, with a special focus on doubling of exclusive focus particles (literally “John only bought lamb only”, meaning ‘John only bought lamb').
+My dissertation project in progress proposes a novel view on the mapping between morphosyntax and semantics to provide a principled explanation for quantifier doubling, with a special focus on doubling of exclusive focus particles (literally “John only bought lamb only”, meaning ‘John only bought lamb').
 Quantifier doubling refers to cases where two quantifier expressions occur in a sentence, but apparently only one is interpreted as logical quantification.
 I hypothesize that quantifier doubling is a syntactic manifestation (“syntacticization”) of quantification structures that are otherwise lexicalized as a whole in languages without doubling.
 Specifically, I pursue the proposal that exclusive doubling involves a scalar exclusive meaning, which is mapped onto two syntactically linked exclusive focus particles: one denotes an exclusive operator on the at-issue semantic dimension, and the other encodes a scalar reading on the not-at-issue dimension.
 These two meaning pieces are realized together on one lexical item in non-doubling languages.

 The doubling languages that I plan to work on in the dissertation: Cantonese, Mandarin, Vietnamese; Akan, Yoruba; Japanese; Dutch, German.